-If your patio is in fairly good condition and its part of a regular maintenance routine, a bucket of warm soapy water or patio cleaner that prevents and kills mould, and a stiff broom is probably enough.
+If your patio is in fairly good condition and its part of a regular maintenance routine, a bucket of warm soapy water or patio cleaner that prevents and kills mould, and a stiff broom are probably enough.

 If there is a little more work to be done, then a sharp tool or scrubbing brush will help to remove any weeds, moss and debris and a broom will sweep them away nicely.
-Most patio and paving cleaners will continue to work in the days after the product is washed away with a watering can or low pressure garden hose.
+Most patio and paving cleaners will continue to work in the days after the product is washed away with a watering can or low-pressure garden hose.

-This is a method that many have adopted as a quick way of cleaning paving and patios, but should be used with extreme caution.
+This is a method that many have adopted as a quick way of cleaning paving and patios but should be used with extreme caution.
 Pressure patio sprayers work by blasting the surface with water and aggravating the dirt that lies on the paving to remove it.
 They can be very effective and when used correctly can keep your paving looking as good as new.

 Preparation is key whichever method you choose to clean your patio.
 Ensure that the surface is clear of any debris, this includes loose dirt, dust and weeds.
 Remove weeds with a brush or kill them with a weedkiller.
-You can use a weed killing product that attacks the whole plant but you should wait the allocated time for the weeds to die off before cleaning and then sweeping the paving.
+You can use a weed-killing product that attacks the whole plant but you should wait the allocated time for the weeds to die off before cleaning and then sweeping the paving.